Graduate of Loyola Law School and Loyola Marymount University.

 Academic scholarship recipient in both law school and college.

 Mr. Aquino has volunteered his time and/or donated monetarily to the following very worthy legal organizations: Legal Aid Foundation of Los Angeles, Asian Pacific American Legal Center (now, Asian Americans Advancing Justice), Harriet Buhai Center for Family Law and the Los Angeles Trial Lawyers' Charities.
-He also serves as an evaluator/judge at moot court competitions and mentors law students as well as new attorneys.
+Occasionally, he also serves as an evaluator/judge at moot court competitions and as a mentor to law students and new attorneys.

-Mr. Aquino also supports non-profit organizations such as the American Red Cross, Downs Syndrome Association of Los Angeles, Goodwill and disabled American veterans groups.
-He runs 5ks up to marathons in support of charities focused on helping individuals afflicted with medical issues and also children in need.
+Mr. Aquino also supports non-profit organizations such as the American Red Cross, Smile Train, Downs Syndrome Association of Los Angeles, Pediatric Cancer Research Foundation, Goodwill and disabled American veterans groups.
+He runs 10ks up to marathons to financially support charities focused on helping individuals afflicted with medical issues and also children in need.